awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 + Outbound internet traffic leaves a Local Zone from the Local Zone\.
 + You cannot create VPC endpoints inside Local Zone subnets\.

-For information about working with Local Zones in Linux, see [Local Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-local-zones) in the *Amazon EC2 User Guide for Linux Instances*\.
-For information about working with Local Zones in Windows, see [Local Zones](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-regions-availability-zones.html#concepts-local-zones) in the *Amazon EC2 User Guide for Windows Instances*\.
-Both guides contain a list of available Local Zones and the resources that you can launch in each Local Zone\.
+For more information about working with Local Zones, see the [AWS Local Zones User Guide](https://docs.aws.amazon.com/local-zones/latest/ug/)\.

 ### Considerations for internet gateways<a name="internet-gateway-local-zone-considerations"></a>